Is a $500 Apartment in Toronto Real?

 No passport or immigration documents needed to view

-A landlord may ask for proof of income or references, but they cannot require your passport, immigration papers, or SIN to schedule a viewing.
-If they ask for these upfront, walk away.
+A landlord can ask for proof of income or references — but they can't require your passport, immigration papers, or SIN just to schedule a viewing.
+If they ask for those upfront, walk away.

 Urgency is a technique, not a market condition

-Toronto vacancy rates have increased.
-There is more negotiating room than there was in 2022-2023.
+Toronto vacancy rates have gone up.
+There's more negotiating room than there was in 2022–2023.
 A landlord who tells you the unit will be gone in hours is pressuring you, not informing you.

 If You Have Been Targeted